 This trip is an easy 45 minute trip from the Sacramento area to the Shenandoah Valley wine region in the Sierra Foothills of Amador County.
 In just a few hours time, you can visit some very exciting and innovative wineries in this emerging wine country.
 We have listed three wineries but there are many to visit on Shenandoah Valley Road.
+Make sure you call the winery and book a time for wine tasting.
 Pick up a lunch in Plymouth at the Amador Vintage Market.

 Quick trip to Shenandoah Valley